 The list of authors and illustrators is brimming with names you know—and names you should!
 From Dav Pilkey to Suzanne Collins, Norman Bridwell to J.K.
-Rowling, Raina Telgemeier to Peter H. Reynolds, Sharon Robinson to Bill Konigsberg, Varian Johnson to Sayantani DasGupta, Kazu Kibuishi to Tui Sutherland, Ann M. Martin, and R.L.
-Stine, Scholastic publishes authors and titles that are diverse in thought, theme, and age range.
+Rowling, Raina Telgemeier to Peter H. Reynolds, Sharon Robinson to Bill Konigsberg, Varian Johnson to Sayantani DasGupta, Kazu Kibuishi to Tui T. Sutherland, Ann M. Martin, and R.L.
+Stine, Scholastic publishes authors and titles diverse in thought, theme, and age range.

 With 14 distinct imprints—AFK, Cartwheel Books®, Chicken House®, Graphix™, Orchard Books®, Point™, PUSH, Scholastic en español, Scholastic Audio, Scholastic Focus, Scholastic Inc., Scholastic Press, Scholastic Reference™, and Klutz®—there’s something for everyone.

-Scholastic books have garnered accolades and awards, including the Newbery Medal for Out of the Dust by Karen Hesse; the Caldecott Medal for The Invention of Hugo Cabret by Brian Selznick and Caldecott Honor for Zen Shorts by Jon J. Muth; a Coretta Scott King Honor Book for The Parker Inheritance by Varian Johnson; a Newbery Honor for Echo by Pam Muñoz Ryan; the Stonewall Book Awards for Hurricane Child by Kacen Callender and for George by Alex Gino; and a National Book Award Finalist plaque for Hey, Kiddo by Jarrett J. Krosoczka and The Journey of Little Charlie by Christopher Paul Curtis.
+Scholastic books have garnered accolades and awards, including the Newbery Medal for Out of the Dust by Karen Hesse; the Caldecott Medal for The Invention of Hugo Cabret by Brian Selznick and Caldecott Honor for Zen Shorts by Jon J. Muth; a Coretta Scott King Honor Book for The Parker Inheritance by Varian Johnson; a Newbery Honor for Echo by Pam Muñoz Ryan; the Stonewall Book Awards for Hurricane Child by Kacen Callender and George by Alex Gino; and a National Book Award Finalist honors for Hey, Kiddo by Jarrett J. Krosoczka and The Journey of Little Charlie by Christopher Paul Curtis.

-The division also publishes licensed properties such as Star Wars, Marvel, Peppa Pig and Pokemon, as well as original novels for YA properties like Riverdale.
-The licensing group ties in to publishing-based media series like The Wizarding World of Harry Potter and Dog Man, and recently introduced an imprint dedicated to books about gaming – AFK (Away From Keyboard) publishing into the hottest gaming franchises including Five Nights at Freddy’s, Hello Neighbor and Overwatch.
+The division also publishes licensed properties such as Star Wars, Marvel, Peppa Pig, and Pokemon, as well as original novels for YA properties, inclduing Riverdale.
+The licensing group ties in to publishing-based media series like The Wizarding World of Harry Potter and Dog Man, and recently introduced an imprint dedicated to books about gaming – AFK (Away From Keyboard) featuring the hottest gaming franchises such as Five Nights at Freddy’s, Hello Neighbor, and Overwatch.